Tyler-Hostetler/BioSynthNexus/README.md

 - Click the `Upload` button to select your GNN *.sqlite file
 - Change the Request Type to `BGC`
 - Select your desired output (See **BGC Requests** above for guidance)
-- Fill the left text field, labelled 'Input', with respective input
+- Fill the left text field, labeled 'Input', with respective input
 - Click `Search`
-- Output will be displayed in the right text field, labelled 'Output'
+- Output will be displayed in the right text field, labeled 'Output'
 - The text in the Output Box can be used as an Input by utilizing the `Replace Input with Output` Button

 ---